Brown Environmental Leadership Lab (BELL): Eastern Sierras

 • Small day/backpack that can be used on hikes and as a carry-on for airplane

-• Sturdy, closed toe shoes that can be worn for hiking (hiking boots are not required; shoes may get muddy/dirty)
+• Sturdy, closed toe shoes with ankle support that can be worn for hiking (shoes may get muddy/dirty)

 • Sleepwear